 Common goals include saving for a large purchase or retirement.
 The Investor goals tool is expected to show you how your portfolio could grow over time through continued investment, appreciation, and dividend/distribution income.

-Once your goal is set, the goal tracker will monitor if your portfolio is on track, needs attention, or is off-track, and then guide you towards making adjustments to help you meet your goal.
+Once your goal is set, the goal tracker will monitor if your portfolio is on track, needs attention, or is off-track and then guide you toward making adjustments to help you meet your goal.